code-with-amitk/Code-examples/Languages/Programming_Languages/c++/Keywords/README.md

 <a name=func></a>
 ### 2. Static member function of class
 - Can be called without class object.
+- SMF can access: Static Data Members, Static Member Function, non-static functions from outside class.
+- Do not have access to this pointer or super.
 ```c++
 class A{
 public: